mdanb/epigenetic_effects_on_mutational_landscape/README.md

   Cell types to keep despite not meeting the cell type filter.
 Format: [NAME_OF_CELL_TYPE]-[DATASET].
 It is possible to provide more than 1 e.g C1-D1 C2-D2
 </details>
 <details>
-  <summary><b>Enable use of custom mutations [--custom_mutations]</b></summary>
+  <summary><b>Enable Use Of Custom Mutations [--custom_mutations]</b></summary>
   This is one of multiple mutually exclusive options, which specifies where to load mutations from.
 It should always be set when using your own mutations, and for the example below.
 Which options to set use when reproducing the results from the paper will be specified as needed.
 </details>
 <details>
-  <summary><b>Tissues to consider [--tissues_to_consider]</b></summary>
+  <summary><b>Tissues To Consider [--tissues_to_consider]</b></summary>
   If you only want to use a particular subset of tissues from your scATAC data, then set this option to the name of these tissues as a list (and exactly as they are called in the metadata file created using <code>combine_overlaps.R</code> under the column "tissue")
 </details>